aymaneallaoui/python-to-c/README.md

 # what's [python-to-c](https://github.com/aymaneallaoui/python-to-c) ?:
 This project contains several functions that can be used for common operations in C programming.
 I named it python-to-c because most functions are inspired by Python.
 These functions can be used as building blocks for more complex programs in C.

-# how to use in my code ?:
+# How to implement it in my code ?:

 To use the functions in this project, you need to type the following line at the top of your program:
 ```c